 The children are given the opportunity not only to learn about other cultures but, more importantly, to communicate with others.
 The emphasis is on practical tasks, such as drama, story-telling, role-play, speaking and listening, with the opportunity to see much more of the written language from Year 3 onwards and to build on their early skills, allowing them to speak, write and listen with increasing skill.

 We endeavour to promote and celebrate the rich range of languages spoken by our children.
-We encourage our children to celebrate their languages by providing them with opportunities to use, and teach their peers and adults, simple greetings and phrases.
+We encourage our children to celebrate our community languages by providing them with opportunities to use, and teach their peers and adults, simple global greetings and phrases.
 In addition, we also invite parent visitors into school to share their language, food and culture.

 Even though learning a language is only compulsory from Year 3 upwards, we choose to introduce some informal learning in the years before this.
 We use singing or simple story-telling, in EYFS and Year 1.
 We teach the children a range of simple greetings, songs and rhymes to prepare them for when they begin to learn Languages formally in Year 2, when they learn counting, colours and greetings in Spanish.